dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 `State` is the device state as defined earlier.

 `BeginInput` starts recording textual input, bringing up the on-screen keyboard on platforms where this is needed (i.e. mobile).
-Unlike 2.0, this is now required given that textual input is now on a full-string basis rather than a per-char basis, and we don't want to record textual input unless the user asks us to.

-For instance, instead of a `KeyChar` event being raised every time a character is pressed or repeated, a `TextInput` event is raised as the string is being built alleviating the need for developers to build the string themselves, given that the primary use of this event is for GUI input.
+The `State.Text` property will not be populated until after this is called.

 `ClipboardText` allows getting and setting the text on the user's clipboard so they can paste information to/from your application in others.